 Cigna Global Health Benefits provides cover for core benefits, such as emergency dental cover in the event of an accident that requires you to have treatment in a hospital.
-If you want more cover, choose their International Vision and Dental option and enjoy access to a wide variety of preventative, routine, major and orthodontic treatments.
+If you want more coverage, choose their International Vision and Dental option and enjoy access to a wide variety of preventative, routine, major, and orthodontic treatments.

-Yes you are.
-Inpatient treatment is included as standard within their core International Medical Insurance.
-It covers you for treatment received as an inpatient when staying overnight in hospital, or when receiving treatment at hospital as a daypatient.
+Yes, you are.
+Inpatient treatment is included as standard within its core Global Medical Health Insurance.
+It covers you for treatment received as an inpatient when staying overnight in a hospital, or when receiving treatment at the hospital as a day patient.

 No, it doesn’t.
 Your membership card is purely a means of identifying you and has no payment capabilities.
-When you need treatment, call their Treatment Approval Team on +44 (0) 1475 788182 or toll-free from the U.S. on 1 800 835 7677..
-They’ll arrange to pay your hospital, clinic or doctor directly wherever possible.
+When you need treatment, call their Treatment Approval Team on +44 (0) 1475 788182 or toll-free from the U.S. on 1 800 835 7677.
+They’ll arrange to pay for your hospital, clinic, or doctor directly wherever possible.